Bankston Lab

 Lab Members

-Adriana Bankston, Ph.D. was a Biomedical Workforce & Policy Research Investigator in the Bankston Lab.
-Adriana was previously a Senior Fellow in Science Policy at the Federation of American Scientists, where focused on a policy entrepreneurship project.
-Prior to this role, Adriana was a Principal Legislative Analyst at the University of California Office of Federal Governmental Relations, where she served as an advocate for the university with Congress, the Administration and federal agencies.
+Adriana Bankston, Ph.D. is a Biomedical Workforce & Policy Research Investigator in the SRC Policy Lab.
+As the first-ever AAAS/ASGCT Congressional Policy Fellow, Adriana currently works to support sustained federal research funding in the U.S. House of Representatives.
+Adriana was previously a Principal Legislative Analyst at the University of California Office of Federal Governmental Relations, where she served as an advocate for the university with Congress, the Administration and federal agencies.
 She is a Strategic Advisor of the Journal of Science Policy & Governance, and a former Fellow with Advancing Research Impact in Society (ARIS).
-In recognition of her contributions to the field, Adriana was named among the Top 20 in 2022 Advocacy practitioners by the Advocacy Association, and awarded the inaugural 2022 ARIS Emerging Broader Impacts Leader Award.
+In recognition of her work to support the U.S. research enterprise, Adriana received the inaugural ARIS Emerging Broader Impacts Leader Award, the Sigma Xi Mantel Next Generation Women’s Leadership Award, and the Top 20 in 2022 Award For Excellence in Advocacy from The Advocacy Association.
 Adriana earned her Ph.D. in Biochemistry, Cell and Developmental Biology from Emory University.

 Publications & Advocacy